Weiter zum Inhalt

 09:55Kaffeepause

-Session 4 | Environmental monitoring
+Session 4 | Environmental monitoring (Chair: Tatjana Manych)

-11:05Towards reliable soil horizon classification: A multimodal approach leveraging hierarchical taxonomy and graph-based representations
+11:05Towards reliable soil horizon classification: a multimodal approach leveraging hierarchical taxonomy and graph-based representations

 Teodor Chiaburu | Berliner Hochschule für Technik